Input-to-State Stability of a Clamped-Free Damped String in the Presence of Distributed and Boundary Disturbances: Conclusion

 \section{Conclusion}

-This paper established the property of Input-to-State Stability (ISS) for a clamped-free damped string with respect to distributed and boundary disturbances.
-The adopted approach does not rely on the construction of an adequate Lypunov function but takes advantage of functional analysis tools.
-Specifically, by projecting the system trajectories into an adequate Riesz basis of the underlying Hilbert space formed by the eigenvectors of the disturbance-free operator, the ISS property was derived directly on the original system, avoiding the appearance of the time derivative of the boundary perturbation.
+This paper established the property of Exponential Input-to-State Stability (EISS) for a clamped-free damped string with respect to distributed and boundary disturbances.
+The adopted approach does not rely on the construction of an adequate Lyapunov function but takes advantage of functional analysis tools.
+Specifically, by projecting the system trajectories onto a Riesz basis of the underlying Hilbert space formed by the eigenvectors of the disturbance-free operator, the EISS property was derived directly on the original system, avoiding the appearance of the time derivative of the boundary perturbation.

 [Proof of Lemma~\ref{lemma: maximal families}]